missionpinball/mpf-docs/docs/mechs/lights/index.md

 * off: to switch an led off
 * hex code: e.g. DFFF00 to define each color channel, here red=DF, green=FF, blue=00.
 Note that the code has no leading # since that would be a comment in your config file
-* html name: e.g. LightSalmon, you can check the available names here https://htmlcolorcodes.com/color-names/ Capitalization doesn’t matter in the config file, e.g. LightSalmon or lightsalmon are equally good
+* html name: e.g. LightSalmon, you can check the available names here https://htmlcolorcodes.com/color-names/ Capitalization doesn't matter in the config file, e.g. LightSalmon or lightsalmon are equally good

 In the `light_player` section you can either define the color as value